Top 10 Cons & Disadvantages of Poisson Distribution

 3. Rare Event Focus

 The distribution is primarily tailored for modeling rare events, which can be a significant limitation.
 Poisson Distribution may not be the most appropriate tool in contexts where events occur frequently.
-For example, in analyzing website traffic for a popular website, the high frequency of visits may not fit well within the framework of Poisson Distribution, as it is designed to model events that occur at a lower rate.
 Analysts must carefully evaluate the frequency of the events they are studying to determine if Poisson Distribution is the right choice.
+Using it for common events can lead to poor model fit and unreliable results.

 4. Overdispersion Issues